Huntington's Disease - Medical Condition

 Other possible tests include computed topography (CT) or magnetic resonance imaging (MRI) scans to look for areas of the brain (caudate nucleus) that may have atrophied (decreased in size).

 Because there is no cure for this disease, treatment aims to lessen the severity of symptoms and make people comfortable.
-Medications are usually given to help control abnormal muscle movements, including tranquilizers, benzodiazepines, neuroleptics, neuroleptics, and medications that work on the nervous system such as tetrabenazine*.
+Medications are usually given to help control abnormal muscle movements, including tranquilizers, benzodiazepines, neuroleptics, and medications that work on the nervous system such as tetrabenazine*.
+Antidepressants may be used to treat depression, if present.
+Psychosis and behavioural problems can be treated with a class of drugs known as antipsychotics.
+Management of mood disorders can also help decrease chorea.

 Because of the delayed onset of symptoms, the disease can be transmitted to children before you even know you have it.
 If you have a family history of Huntington’s disease, you may want to consider genetic testing before deciding to have children.
 An experienced genetic counsellor can help guide you through the many complex issues involved in making the best decision for you.